-[Grading] Evaluation is decided overall as 35% first examination, 45% final examination and 20% of reports and subjects.
-[Course Goals]
+【Grading】 Evaluation is decided overall as 35% first examination, 45% final examination and 20% of reports and subjects. 【Course Goals】 Understanding of mechanical and hadrualic behavior of discontinuity planes which rock masses especially posses.
+Also, acquiring basic knowledge of design and construction of rock structures through design.

 Theme Class number of times Description Introduction of Rock Introduction of real examples and problems in rock engineering field in relation to rock Engineering and 1 and civil engineering, disaster prevention, energy and environmental areas.
-Also, Underground Space outline of underground space technology which includes the benifit of underground Techonology space for human being, effective underground space utilization, etc., will be described.
-Basic knowledge of geology required to study rock engineering will be explained.
+Also, Underground Space 1 outline of underground space technology which includes the benifit of underground Techonology space for human being, effective underground space utilization, etc., will be described.
+C 1 1D 1 Basic knowledge of geology required to study rock engineering will be explained.
 Geology and Rock 2 Deeper understanding of minerals and rocks, their compositions, geological structures Engineering and geological features, etc. will be made.
-Mechanical propeties 2 Understanding to strength and deformation characteristics of rock, experimental methods to determine those characteristics and method of interpreting the experimental of rock and rock results.
+Machanial annualisa Understanding to strength and deformation characteristics of rock, experimental Mechanical propeties 2 methods to determine those characteristics and method of interpreting the experimental of rock and rock 2 results.
 Also, difference between rock and rock masses, non-homogeneity, anisotropy masses and scale effects will be explained.
-Classification and and Explaination of mechanical and hydraulic charactersics of discontinuity planes such as identification of fault, joint, etc. and understanding the modelling of crack network .Also, understanding discontinuity (rock 2 of stereographic projection of notation used for three dimensionaly distributed fracture) discontinuity planes.
+Classification and and Explaination of mechanical and hydraulic charactersics of discontinuity planes such as identification of 2 fault, joint, etc. and understanding the modelling of crack network .Also, understanding discontinuity (rock of stereographic projection of notation used for three dimensionaly distributed fracture) discontinuity planes.
 Hydraulics in rocks and Methods of understanding the behavior of underground water that flows through the groundwater 1 rockbeds, their analysis methods and environmental problems related with it will be investigation explained.
-Introduction of ground investigation methods such as geological survery, load test and Methods of borehole test of rock masses, geophysical exploration, initial stresses, etc. which are investigation and 3 carried out for the design and construction of rock structures will be introduced. testing of rock masses Understanding of principles of those methods, interpretation of data measured and the proper use of those data will also be explained.
-Application of Rock Mechnicas in Explaination of methodolgy and the problems for the construction of structures on the Engineering for 3 bedrocks such as foundation of dams and bridges and slopes is made.
-Also, methods of Underground Opening, construction of tunnels in the mountain region and representative shield method for Rock Slop, Tunneling tunneling at city area are also explained.
-Simple design exercises and special lecture and Foundation from experienced person Confirmation of 1 Students are examined on the understanding of this which there have a state understanding 1 Students are examined on the understanding of this subjet through a paper test.
+Introduction of ground investigation methods such as geological survery, load test and Methods of borehole test of rock masses, geophysical exploration, intial stresses, etc. which are investigation and 3 carried out for the design and construction of rock structures will be introduced. testing of rock masses Understanding of principles of those methods, interpretation of data measured and the proper use of those data will also be explained.
+Application of Rock Explaination of methodolgy and the problems for the construction of structures on the Mechnicas in Engineering for bedrocks such as foundation of dams and bridges and slopes is made.
+Also, methods of 2 Underground Opening, 3 constrution of tunnels in the mountain region and representative shield method for Rock Slop, Tunneling tunneling at city area are also explained.
+Simple design exercises and special lecture and Foundation from experienced person Confirmation of 1 Students are examined on the understanding of this subjet through a paper test. understanding 1 students are examined on the understanding of this subject through a paper test.

-[Textbook(supplemental)] Society of Material Science, Japan: Rock Mechanics
+【Textbook(supplemental)】 Society of Materials Science, Japan: Rock Mechanics